StealthLgn/ClassC-language/README.md

 NonDynamic obj; //OK, no dynamic

 NonDynamic* ptr = &obj; //?? what about pointers to static classes/structs/interfaces ??
+delete ptr; //ERROR! 'class NonDynamic' is a static; it can't be created dynamicly with 'operator new'
 ```
 static methods
 !!
 MINIMIZE STATIC METHODS AS POSIBLE !!
 DONT WRITE 'C'-PROCEDURE CODE !!